saqlainsyed007/BusBookingApplication/README.md

 This Application requires `Python3 and Pip3`

-Python 3 can be downloaded from https://www.python.org/downloads/. if you are using python 3.4 or higher, pip3 is already installed.
+Python 3 can be downloaded from https://www.python.org/downloads/.
+If you are using python 3.4 or higher, pip3 is already installed.
 Otherwise download and install manually from https://pip.pypa.io/en/stable/installing/.

-Use of virtual environment is recommended. https://virtualenvwrapper.readthedocs.io/en/latest/install.html.
+Use of virtual environment is recommended.
+Python 3 comes with built in mechanism to create virtualenv.
+The documentation can be found at https://docs.python.org/3/library/venv.html

+### Steps to create Virtual Env

+1. Create a master virtual env directory.
+This directory could be used to store all your virtual envs.

+    `mkdir ~/my_virtual_envs`

+2. Within your master virtual env directory, create a directory to store your project virtual env.
+This directory will contain your installations and the script to activate your virtualenv.

+    `mkdir ~/my_virtual_envs/bus_booking`

+3. Create virtual env

+    `python3 -m venv bus_booking ENV_DIR ~/virtualenvs/bus_booking/`

+    **Note** that `~/virtualenvs/bus_booking/` is the path to your project virtual env directory.

+4. Activate virtual env

+    `source ~/virtualenvs/bus_booking/bin/activate`

-### Download
+### Download Application

+Please download this in a location other than you virtual envs directory

 ```
 git clone https://github.com/saqlainsyed007/BusBookingApplication.git

 cd BusBookingApplication/BusBooking/
 ```

-### Install
+### Install Application
 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt

-python manage.py migrate
+python3 manage.py migrate

-python manage.py runscript seed_data
+python3 manage.py runscript seed_data
 ```

 Seed data creates dummy schedules from today to three days from today.